-The first fruits of the MITRE team's efforts?
-Visual display dashboards that enable law enforcement officials and others to see, at a glance, illicit activities going on in their backyards that could indicate human trafficking.
-They can then hone-in and see spikes and surges in what people are doing and the criminal networks behind these activities.
+The first fruits of the team's efforts?
+Visual dashboards that enable law enforcement officials and others to see at a glance, illicit activities going on in their backyards that could indicate human trafficking.

 "For someone working in law enforcement or for an NGO, this is very powerful," says an experienced MITRE data analyst who is advising the team.

 A Global Problem Where MITRE Can Make a Difference

 Why did the team choose to focus first on the human element over other types of trafficking?

 "Human trafficking is a global problem—the type of challenge where MITRE's analytical expertise can make a difference," she says.

 The Internet: Where They Advertise—and Where We Find Them